SassDoc/sassdoc.github.io/theme-gallery/index.md

 ## Click to preview

 <article class="sassdoc-theme-preview  sassdoc-theme-preview--empty">
-  <p>SassDoc officially has a single theme, but it also provides a simple and powerful theming engine to help authors <a href="/using-your-own-theme">build their own theme</a>.
+  <p>SassDoc officially has a single theme, but it also provides a simple and powerful theming engine to help authors <a href="{{ site.data.routes.custom_theme }}">build their own theme</a>.
 If you have built a theme or know one that's not featured here, be sure to suggest it!</p>

   <section class="theme-picker">
     <ul class="theme-picker__list">